-For most of its existence, Jack Daniel’s used just one recipe to make just one product, the iconic black label Old No. 7.
-The brand eventually did put out expressions like Gentleman Jack and flavored whiskey but has recently gone even further, releasing a single-barrel collection: Single Barrel Select, Single Barrel Rye, Single Barrel Barrel Proof and Single Barrel 100 Proof.
-These expressions are truly fine whiskeys, with flavors that are much deeper and more complex than Old No. 7.
+For most of its existence, Jack Daniel’s used a single recipe to make one lone product, the iconic black label Old No. 7.
+The brand eventually did release expressions like Gentleman Jack and flavored whiskey but has recently gone even further, releasing a single-barrel collection: Single Barrel Select, Single Barrel Rye, Single Barrel Barrel Proof and Single Barrel 100 Proof.
+These are fine whiskeys with flavors that are much deeper and more complex than Old No. 7.

 George Dickel has several expressions of Tennessee whiskey available, all of which undergo the Lincoln County process, even the rye distilled at MGP in Indiana, and are “handmade the hard way,” a slogan the distillery likes to use.
 “The category is growing, and many new distilleries have opened in the state, creating more visibility,” says national brand ambassador Doug Kragel.
 “George Dickel has and will always stick to our roots of hand-crafted, quality Tennessee whiskey.
 That in itself gives us credibility in the market.”

 The newest Dickel expression, and one that has proven quite popular, is the limited-release 17 Year Old, available at the distillery and select Tennessee retailers.
-The backstory here is that the liquid came from some forgotten barrels gathering dust somewhere in the distillery.
-Whatever the truth behind the story is, the whiskey is a rich, caramel, deep brown, easy-sipping spirit that will please fans of older whiskey.
+The backstory here is that the liquid came from some forgotten barrels gathering dust in the distillery.
+Whatever the truth is, the whiskey is a rich, caramel, deep brown, easy-sipping spirit that will please fans of older whiskey.